 A student applying for admission who does not meet established requirements may bring to the University other important attributes or special talents and may be admitted if, upon appeal and in the judgment of the Admissions Committee, the student can be expected to do successful academic work.

 The University will provide appropriate advising for each student admitted under this alternative.
 For additional information see the BOG regulation page.

 Home-schooled applicants should submit a home-schooled transcript that includes a list of all coursework (both completed and in progress), showing final grades and units earned for each course completed.
 A brief description of the methods used for evaluation should accompany the home-schooled transcript.
 If home-schooled applicants previously attended another school, or completed courses through the Florida Virtual School or dual enrollment at a local college or university, official transcripts are required, and those courses should also be reflected on the home-schooled transcript.
 SAT and/or ACT results must also be submitted.

 Florida Polytechnic University welcomes transfer applications to the university.
 Students should apply online at floridapoly.edu and arrange to have official transcripts sent from all colleges attended.
 The Office of Admissions computes a grade point average (GPA) for each institution attended, as well as a cumulative GPA on all college courses attempted.
 This computation does recognize plus or minus grades and only recognizes grade forgiveness when it is used as part of an awarded statewide articulated Associate in Science (AS) degree or an Associate in Arts (AA) degree from a Florida public institution.
-Students who have not received an AA, AS or higher will be required to meet freshman admission requirements to be considered for admission.
+Students who have fewer than 30 completed college credit hours will be required to meet freshman admission requirements to be considered for admission.

 Applicants must have a minimum cumulative GPA of 2.0 and be in good standing as a degree-seeking student at the last institution attended to be considered for admission to Florida Polytechnic University.